 All of the methods the person once used in order to get drugs are still available in the early days of recovery.
 And the urge to use drugs can be absolutely overwhelming.
 People might feel as though they simply have no choice in the matter, and that they must get their hands on drugs as quickly as they can.
 When a deep craving for drugs is paired with the ease of getting drugs, a relapse is more likely.

 Inpatient facilities are different.
-Here, people have access to a variety of therapeutic techniques that can help them to manage their cravings, including medications and support group work.
-People also just don’t have the ability to buy drugs, as those substances aren’t allowed on the grounds of the facility.
-For people with a low level of motivation to recover, going into an inpatient detox might mean actually healing, rather than falling back into bad habits.
+Here, people have access to a variety of therapeutic techniques that can help them to manage their cravings, including medications and support groups.
+And unlike fighting the battle at home, those who struggle don’t have the ability to buy drugs, as those substances aren’t allowed on the grounds of the facility.
+For people with a low level of motivation to recover, going into an inpatient detox might mean finally beginning a life of recovery, rather than falling back into bad habits.

 At Michael’s House, we offer a medically supervised detoxification process in our stabilization center with the help of consulting physicians.
-Here, we provide medications, therapy and more in order to help people get sober.
+Here, we provide medications, therapy and more in order to help each patient get and stay sober.
 When the detox process is complete, our patients can learn more about the steps they should take to preserve their sobriety through our treatment program.
-Our techniques really work.
-Please call us, and our admissions coordinators can tell you more.
+Our techniques work.
+Call our toll-free helpline now to speak to an admissions coordinator about available treatment options.
+We’re here for you 24 hours a day.